SesameSesame

 Commit Attribution

-When a user has connected their GitHub PAT, commits are attributed to their GitHub identity using the noreply email format (username@users.noreply.github.com).
+When a GitHub PAT is connected, commits are attributed to the associated GitHub identity using the noreply email format (username@users.noreply.github.com).
 If no PAT is connected, commits are attributed to "Sesame Agent" (agent@sesame.works).

 Co-authored-by Trailer